f/ronin/README.md

-# Ronin Static Site Boilerplate
+# Ronin: Static Site Boilerplate

 > I build this setup to use in my personal projects.
 It is really
 > simple, fast and highly customizable.